pytorch/pytorch/aten/src/ATen/native/README.md

 Functions with no tensor inputs are called *factory functions*, and are handled specially by code generation.
-If your function is behaving differently than another example, check first and see if one is a factory while another is not.
+If your function is behaving differently from some example, check first to see if one is a factory while the other is not.
 In some rare cases, factory function might have a tensor argument.
 In this case mark it with `category_override: factory` explicitly.